Happiness grows at Jabulani Vineyard and Winery

 Not so long ago, people thought it was too difficult to grow wine grapes in the Ottawa Valley.
 With ice storms in the winter and hot, humid summers, there are definitely challenges.
 But where there’s a will, there’s a way.
 When Janet and Tom Moul first looked over the fields lying fallow near Richmond, Ontario, in 2006, they knew they would grow grapes there.
 So they purchased 11 acres and started making their dream come true.

-Jabulani is a Zulu word meaning happiness or rejoice.
+Jabulani is a Zulu word meaning happiness or rejoicing.
 This was their feeling as they walked through the fields back in 2006, and they instinctively knew that they would settle there and grow grapes.
 They planted their first vines in 2007.
 Their rootstocks come from the University of Minnesota and are all cool-weather varieties.
 Less than 20 years later, they are growing grapes with great success and making 19 different wines, several of which have won national and international awards.

 Tom grew up in South Africa, where he worked in his grandfather’s vineyards as a young man, so he had a family background and a first-hand understanding of how to grow grape vines.
 He acquired his Sommelier Certificate from Algonquin College to complete his wine knowledge.
 Janet is co-owner and helps in all aspects of running the business.
 She’s the contact for events; weddings, corporate events, private tasting parties, and celebrations of life.
 Tom and Janet both attend to customers for tastings and sales and train the wine service team.
 They both work in the vines with the vineyard crew, and Tom is the excellent groundskeeper and winemaker.